MosheRivkin/secgen/README.md

 A command-line tool to generate secure random secrets with configurable character sets.

 ## Installation
-just download the binary from the [releases]() page and add it to your path.
+just download and extract the binary from the [releases](https://github.com/MosheRivkin/secgen/releases) page and add it to your path.

 ## Usage